 Pay Rates for "Customs Entry and Liquidating Employee"How much does a Customs Entry and Liquidating Employee in the federal government get paid? $80,621.50* *Based on the 2020 average.

 Customs Entry and Liquidating Employee was the 248th most popular job in the U.S. Government in 2020, with 443 employed.
 The most common payscale was the general schedule payscale.

-In 2016, the Bureau of Customs and Border Protection hired the most employees titled Customs Entry And Liquidating, with an average salary of $80,725.
+In 2020, the Customs and Border Protection hired the most employees titled Customs Entry And Liquidating, with an average salary of $80,622.

 Government Customs Entry And Liquidating jobs are classified under the General Schedule (GS) payscale.
 The minimum paygrade for a Customs Entry And Liquidating job is GS-4, and the highest paygrade that can be attained within this job series is GS-15.
 Remember that the starting and maximum yearly pay listed above reflect base pay only - your actual salary will be higher based on the Locality Pay Adjustment for the area in which you work.

 This occupation includes all classes of positions the duties of which are to administer, supervise, or perform work involving the examination, acceptance, processing, or issuance of documents required for the entry of imported merchandise into the United States and the initial classification of merchandise covered by the entries; the final determination of the statutory classification of merchandise covered by the entries; the determination of customs duties and applicable internal revenue taxes accruing on such merchandise; the ascertainment of drawback to be paid on exported articles manufactured with the use of duty-paid or tax-paid imported merchandise or substituted domestic merchandise; and the determination of the validity of protests against liquidation decisions on formal entries.